RBERN Events

 April 15, 2026

-Co-Teaching to Support Our ELLs
+Co-Teaching to Support Our ELLS

 This one-hour professional development explores effective co-teaching models for classroom and content-area teachers partnering with English language learner (ENL) teachers.
 Participants will learn strategies for collaborative planning, shared instruction, and integrated support that ensures all students have access to rigorous content while developing language proficiency.